influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/security.md

 #### Secure Influxdb-Meta Nodes

-Since the Influxdb-Meta node is used as the backend user and privilege store of the TICK stack. it is particularly important when securing Kapacitor with Authentication and Authorization.
+Since the Influxdb-Meta node is used as the backend user and privilege store of the TICK stack, it is particularly important when securing Kapacitor with Authentication and Authorization.
 Kapacitor will need to connect to Influxdb-Meta when verifying security credentials.